GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 Some meshes can have elements that auto-intersect.
 This module will display the elements that have faces intersecting.

-.. program-output:: python mesh_doctor.py self_intersecting_elements --help
+.. command-output:: python mesh_doctor.py self_intersecting_elements --help
    :cwd: ../../../coreComponents/python/modules/geosx_mesh_doctor

 ``supported_elements``